susam/cfrs/README.md

 - Heading: The direction for the turtle's next movement if it moves.
 - Colour: The colour to be used for painting the next cell.

-Its current location, heading, and colour are determined by its initial properties and the preceding commands.
+Its current location, heading and colour are determined by its initial properties and the preceding commands.
 The initial properties of the turtle are as follows:

 - Location: Row 127 and column 127.
 - Heading: North (up).